ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 ## 4. Decorator Object

-It seems ideally suited to tranfer logic out of models and helpers.
+It seems ideally suited to transfer logic out of models and helpers.
 The most trivial example would be the displaying user's `full_name`.
-From my point of view, [gem "drapper"](https://github.com/drapergem/draper) is best choice to realize decoration logic.
-Before handing model off to the view you have to wrap it by using class that looks the following way:
+From my point of view, [gem "drapper"](https://github.com/drapergem/draper) is the best choice to realize decoration logic.
+Before handing a model off to the view, you have to wrap it in a class that looks the following way:

 ~~~ruby
 class UserDecorator < ApplicationDecorator